HL7/cgm/input/pagecontent/index.md

   * `offline_access`: {{ offline_access }}
   * Data Scopes:
     * `patient/Patient.r`: it may still be desirable to cross-reference patient demographics, e.g. to confirm a match
-    * `patient/ServiceRequest.rs?code=cgm-data-submission-standing-order`: helps app learn the EHR's data submission preferences
+    * `patient/ServiceRequest.rs?code=cgm-data-submission-standing-order`: helps the app learn the EHR's data submission preferences
     * `patient/DiagnosticReport.cu?category=LAB`: submit a summary report
     * `patient/Observation.cu?category=laboratory`: submit a summary observation or sensor reading
     * `patient/Device.cu`: submit device details associated with a sensor reading

 #### Provider App to EHR

 For provider-facing apps, the app can be integrated directly into the EHR's user interface using the SMART on FHIR EHR launch workflow.
-This workflow is widely supported by EHRs and allows apps to run within the EHR's screen real estate.
+EHRs widely support this workflow, allowing apps to run within the EHR's screen real estate.
 The EHR-integrated app might represent a device manufacturer or an independent diabetes management platform.
-The app can retrieve the patient's ID and demographics from the EHR in real-time using the FHIR US Core Patient API.
+The app can retrieve the patient's ID and demographics from the EHR in real time using the FHIR US Core Patient API.

-To correlate the patient with a data record in the app's backend system, an in-brand or out-of-band process can be employed.
+In-band or out-of-band processes can correlate the patient with a data record in the app's backend system.

 Examples include but are not limited to:

-1. A patient-facing companion app connects to the EHR using SMART on FHIR as described in "Patient App to EHR" above, establishing a record linkage via API
+1. A patient-facing companion app connects to the EHR using SMART on FHIR as described in "Patient App to EHR" above, establishing a record linkage via API.
-2. A patient-facing companion app sends a push notification to the patient, asking if they want to establish a record linkage
+2. A patient-facing companion app sends a push notification to the patient, asking if they want to establish a record linkage.
 3. A patient-facing companion app generates a sign-up code that the provider enters into the EHR.
-4. The provider has an appropriate data sharing agreement in place with the app, allowing the app to match its patient list against  EHR-sourced demographics.
+4. The provider has an appropriate data-sharing agreement with the app, allowing the app to match its patient list against EHR-sourced demographics.

 **Technical Details**